ersilia-os/lazy-qsar/README.md

 # Lazy QSAR

-A library to build fast QSAR models
+A library to build QSAR models fastly

 ## Installation